 DCT Tags enable a new business metadata layer for users and consumers to filter, sort, and identify common Delphix objects, to power any number of business-driven workflows.
 A tag is comprised of a (Key:Value) pair that associates business-level data (e.g. location, application, owner, etc.) with supported objects.
-The DCT 2.0 release supports the following Tags:
+DCT 2.0 and above support the following Tags:

-- Continuous Data Engines - Environments
+- Continuous Data Engines

+- Environments

+- dSources

-- dSources - VDBs
+- VDBs

-Developers and Administrators add and remove tags using tag-specific object endpoints (e.g. /vdbs/{vdbld}/tags) and can leverage tags as search criteria when using the object-specific search endpoints (i.e. using filtering language to narrow results).
+Developers and administrators add and remove tags using tag-specific object endpoints (e.g. /vdbs/{vdbId}/ tags) and can leverage tags as search criteria when using the object-specific search endpoints (e.g. using filtering language to narrow results).

-A few sample tag-based use cases include:
+Some sample tag-based use-cases include:

 - Refreshing all the VDBs owned by a specific App Team using an "Application: Payment Processing" tag.
-This would be accomplished by querying "what VDBs have the (Application: Payment Processing) tag" and feeding those VDB IDs into the refresh endpoint. - Driving Accountability for VDB ownership by tagging primary and secondary owners for each VDB (e.g. (primary_owner: John Smith), (secondary_owner: Jane Brown)).
-That way, if a VDB is overdue for a refresh, tracking down an owner is a simple tag query. - (i) Additional Information
+This would be accomplished by querying "what VDBs have the (Application: Payment Processing) tag" and feeding those VDB IDs into the refresh endpoint. - Driving accountability for VDB ownership by tagging primary and secondary owners for each VDB (e.g. (primary_owner: John Smith), (secondary_owner: Jane Brown)).
+That way, if a VDB is overdue for a refresh, tracking down an owner is a simple tag query.